MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### 19.12.7.2 and higher - AMO and ADOMD .Net Core (Preview)

-- 19.12.7.2 of the .Net Core libraries introduces preview support for on-prem Analysis Services.
+19.12.7.2 of the .Net Core client libraries introduce preview support for on-prem Analysis Services.
 Earlier preview versions only supported Azure Analysis Services and Power BI datasets.

 #### 19.12.3.0 - AMO